icing/mod_tls/README.md

 ## Beta Testing

-The release v0.7.0 is a beta release that lets you run `mod_tls` inside the Apache web server.
+The releases v0.7.x are beta release that lets you run `mod_tls` inside the Apache web server.
 What your need:

 * [Apache httpd](https://httpd.apache.org) 2.4.48 (earlier versions will **not** work).
 * [crustls](https://github.com/abetterinternet/crustls) 0.6.1